 - FSBO Leads (complementary leads provided)

-In this overview, you can also find other marketing performance data such as total touches, number of clicks, total engaged, total opportunities, the percentage of the predictive accuracy, and a summary of all outbound marketing.
+In this overview, you can also find other marketing performance data such as total touches, number of clicks, total engagement, total opportunities, the percentage of predictive accuracy, and a summary of all outbound marketing.

 This is where you can find the different leads that are tagged automatically by the lead source.

 You can also get to this section by clicking on the different lead type boxes below so it is a bit redundant.

 It will look like this (mine is empty because I didn’t buy a territory):

 In the below, video you will see how this section looks once it’s filled up with leads.